H-strangeone/NoteSnap/replit.md

 # Overview

-GoalSync is a goal tracking and social accountability application built with a modern full-stack architecture.
-The application enables users to set personal and team goals, track progress through milestones, perform daily check-ins, and collaborate with others.
-It features a React-based frontend with TypeScript, an Express.js backend, and PostgreSQL database with Drizzle ORM for type-safe database operations.
+GoalSync is a comprehensive goal tracking and social accountability application built with a modern full-stack architecture.
+The application enables users to set personal and team goals, track progress through milestones, perform daily check-ins, capture progress memories with photos, monitor fitness data including step counting, and collaborate with others.
+It features a React-based frontend with TypeScript, an Express.js backend, Supabase for database and file storage, and Drizzle ORM for type-safe database operations.

 # User Preferences